 Check it out—listen to a bit—then move the slider along to check out other sections without actually having to listen for the full 3 hours!

 This is a really fun thing to do, and there are a couple of ways to perform this bit of living décor.

 - 1. Get a person willing and able to sit very, very still for extended periods, and able to control themselves from laughing.
 Dress them all in black, including a black-face 'death' mask, the kind with a black mesh front.
 They will be able to see through, and know if people are approaching, but their own features remain hidden.
 The object here is merely to induce speculation among the visitors as to whether this is a "dummy" placed on the bench or chair, or a real person.
 Do not move, do not make any action or say anything to either confirm or deny their speculations.
 Let them leave still wondering.

 - However—and this is where the fun begins—if someone approaches the "dummy," and reaches out to poke or touch a shoe or arm to check, then the person very slowly leans forward and says "BOO!" but barely above a whisper!
 I had all kinds of fun playing this role.
 The best was when I caused an adult to nearly fall all over himself from being so startled.

 - If you have access to a fog machine, this can be hidden under the bench, and the control activated by the person playing as the "dummy," when people start up the walkway.

 Using Teenagers as Animated Decorations

-The other piece of living décor is better suited to young teenagers who may still want to play, but feel they are too old for trick-or-treat, and don't like sitting still, either.
+The other piece of living décor is better suited to young teenagers who may still want to play, but feel they are too old for trick-or-treating and don't like sitting still, either.

 Dress them all in black with some kind of flowing black fabric for a cape, and a 'scream' mask.
 Have them stand near the door, and as people come up the walkway, they SCREAM loudly, and run away around the corner of the house!